Sterile Processing Technology

 • Documentation and record maintenance

-You will be prepared to take the Certified Registered Central Service Technician exam through the International Association of Healthcare Central Service Material Management.
+You'll be prepared to take the Certified Registered Central Service Technician exam through the Healthcare Sterile Processing Association (HSPA).

 Careers & Outcomes